Benefits

 If your child stays outside of Norway/the EEA or Switzerland for more than 90 days over a 12-month period, you will no longer be entitled to the child supplement.

-You must notify NAV if the child will be staying outside of Norway/the EEA or Switzerland and
+You must notify Nav if the child will be staying outside of Norway/the EEA or Switzerland and

 - this will be for longer than 90 days